 • Longfellow/Seward Healthy Seniors Program: Raising money to support local seniors

-• The Lake Street Council: Collecting funds to rebuild damaged businesses along Lake Street in Minneapolis
+• The Lake Street Council: Collecting funds for local businesses along Lake Street in Minneapolis